iced-rs/iced/README.md

 }
 ```

-Now that we have state...
-When will it change?
-When either button is pressed!
+Next, we need to define the possible user interactions of our counter:
-These user interactions are our __messages__:
+the button presses.
+These interactions are our __messages__:

 ```rust
 #[derive(Debug, Clone, Copy)]